philipturner/ue5-nanite-macos/README.md

 3 /Engine/Source/Runtime/RenderCore/Private/RenderGraphBuilder.cpp, line 2877 - void FRDGBuilder::ExecutePass(FRDGPass* Pass, FRHIComputeCommandList& RHICmdListPass)
 4 /Engine/Source/Runtime/RenderCore/Private/RenderGraphBuilder.cpp, line 2685 - void FRDGBuilder::DispatchParallelExecute(IRHICommandContext* RHICmdContext)
 ```

+Three places in Nanite code call a `FPixelShaderUtils::AddRasterizeToRectsPass(` function.
+They all happen inside `void DrawLumenMeshCapturePass`.
+That function start with a call to `AddClearUAVPass`, which takes an argument of type `FRDGBufferRef`.
+All of that sounds very familiar.

 ## Attribution